Coping with Relapse: 4 Quick Tips

 What Is Self-Forgiveness in the Recovery Process?

-When you’re in treatment for addiction, you may hear a lot of talk about letting go of resentment.
+When one is receiving treatment for addiction, there is a lot of talk about letting go of resentment.
 We tend to first associate this with resentment toward other people without realizing we may have persistent grievances against ourselves.

 It can be much harder to forgive yourself than someone else.